earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 {% include quotes/adam.html %}
 It's actually not remote code execution as a service, though.

 For users, it's just a faster CI.
-It's the build runner behind a CI Service. "arbitrary remote execution as a service" is just the name Corey used internally as a joke.
+It's the build runner behind a CI Service. "remote code execution as a service" is just the name Corey used internally as a joke.
 {% include quotes/end.html %}

 {% include quotes/corey.html %}